rameshsunkara/go-rest-api-example/README.md

 - [ ] Add missing references/inspirations
 - [ ] Implement Update Operations mentioned in the API Spec
 - [ ] Improve data model and add more fields
+- [ ] Add git hooks for pre-commit and pre-push

 ### References